 As NUPGE’s Advisory Committee on Women’s Issues (ACWI) meets in Ottawa this week, the backgrounder will be part of an important discussion on violence in the workplace, including domestic violence at work.

 The ACWI has long been involved in advocacy related to supports for victims of domestic violence at work, and in the fight against gender-based violence more broadly.
-For example, the ACWI has led efforts to raise awareness and speak out about the apartheid-style violence against Rohingya women.
+For example, the ACWI has led efforts to raise awareness and speak out about the horrific violence against Rohingya women.

 The National Union of Public and General Employees (NUPGE) is one of Canada's largest labour organizations with over 390,000 members.
 Our mission is to improve the lives of working families and to build a stronger Canada by ensuring our common wealth is used for the common good. — NUPGE